Wastewater backing up into your home is a stressful situation. Luckily, Rescue Plumbing has the tools to clear any blockages in your home’s pipes.

-Catch basin collects all polluted waste released from your home.
+The catch basin collects all polluted waste released from your home.
 Its job is to try and break down that waste as much as possible.
-However, the polluted waste can enter your drain systems when there is a blockage.
+However, the debris can enter your drain systems when there is a blockage.

-The catch basin, if not well maintained, will not be able to sustain all the heavy rainwater.
+The catch basin, if not well maintained, will be unable to sustain all the heavy rainwater.
 Blockages can prevent sewage and waste from entering the city sewer system and will push water and waste out into your home’s drains.

 Hydro jetting is a process that sends high-pressure water into the blockages to break them up, clean out any debris, and remove it from the system.
 This process is often used to clear clogs from sewer lines, drains, and even dishwashers.

-The hydro Jetter hose then attaches to a high powered kohler engine that has pressurized water hooked up to it; this will start forcing the water down the drain into the clog.
+The hydro jetter hose then attaches to a high-powered engine with pressurized water hooked up to it, forcing the water down the drain into the clog.

-The Hydro Jetter will continue shoot 5000 psi water until all of the debris is broken down and removed from the pipes.
+Hydro jetters shoot 5000 psi water until all of the debris is broken down and removed from the pipes.

-In order to use hydro jetting the operator must be very experienced, the water flow has to be controlled because you can create a huge mess.
+In order to use hydro jetting the operator must be very experienced, and the water flow has to be controlled because it can damage pipes and walls if not properly used.

 Make sure not to pour anything else other than boiling water down the drain because you don’t want any more of it to mix with what’s already in there, making the clog worse.